open-education-hub/methodology/description.md

 - [Moodle](https://moodle.org/) is a free open-source learning platform dedicated to course management.
   It supports graded assignments, quizzes, storing teaching materials and many other educational activities.

-- [SmileyTutor (formerly called TutorWeb)]((https://tutor-web.net/)) is another free learning platform whose highlight is that it was built around the [SmyleyCoin cryptocurrency](#cryptocurrency-rewards) as a reward for completing drills and questions.
+- [SmileyTutor (formerly called TutorWeb)]((https://tutor-web.net/)) is another free learning platform whose highlight is that it was built around the [SmileyCoin cryptocurrency](#cryptocurrency-rewards) as a reward for completing drills and questions.

-- [tech.io](https://tech.io/) is another platform for presenting questions as quizzes.
+- [`tech.io`](https://tech.io/) is another platform for presenting questions as quizzes.
   More simplistic than Moodle or SmileyTutor, it allows educators to easily create _playgrounds_, which are learning environments designed around specific subjects, made up of reading material, followed by practical exercises and questions.

-- [Kahoot!](https://kahoot.it/) is another platform for hosting multiple-choice quizzes.
+- [`Kahoot!`](https://kahoot.it/) is another platform for hosting multiple-choice quizzes.
-  These quizzes are called games and can be created either from scratch, or by using Kahoot's existing question bank.
+  These quizzes are called games and can be created either from scratch, or by using `Kahoot!`'s existing question bank.
-  Creating Kahoots from scratch is difficult to automate because the platform requires submitting questions individually into a web page.
+  Creating `Kahoot!` quizzes from scratch is difficult to automate because the platform requires submitting questions individually into a web page.

 Each of these platforms supports a different syntax for uploading questions.
-To make our questions comply with educational platforms easily, we need to store them in a generic format that is easily representable and automatically convertible to other required formats.
+To make our questions comply with educational platforms easily, we need to store them in a generic format that is easily presentable and automatically convertible to other required formats.
 For this reason and for the sake of consistency, we are storing questions in the same Markdown format as all of our written material.

-We are developing a modular and easily extendible converter that ports questions from Markdown to other formats.
+We are developing a modular and easily extendable converter that ports questions from Markdown to other formats.
 The format that we use to store questions is easily convertible to other formats.
 Therefore, we do not implement converters for all the existing formats.
-Instead, we do provide a program that is easily extendible to support any kind of format.
+Instead, we do provide a program that is easily extendable to support any kind of format.

 The converter becomes a collection of processors whose job is to change the layout of a given file between formats.
 Either their input or their output is a dictionary JSON representation.